 This piece seems to resonate with a lot of people whose lives parallel the same time period.
-I can’t tell you how many women tell me they had an alpaca poncho, too!
+I can’t tell you how many women remark that they had an alpaca poncho, too!
 As well as clothing memories, we all have a personal soundtrack that goes with different times in our lives.
 This video is a nostalgic tour through fashion and music that my husband Rob and I put together.
 At the end, there’s a list of the music.

 Since I made many of my own clothes, I remember the fabrics and clothing styles.
 They are recreated here with smaller scale fabric and embroidered wool felt.
 My husband, Rob, appears the year we were married and my sons, Peter and Ian, are included through the years when they were little and physically connected to me.
 The tatting around the outside of the circle was made over 100 years ago by my late grandmother, Louise Salley Hartwell.
 The wool felt spiral in color gradation is mounted on upholstery fabric, which I embellished with multicolored french knots.

-To keep up with new posts, please subscribe to this blog (top right column on the home page).
-Your contact info will not be sold or shared.
-If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram
+To keep up with new posts, subscribe to this blog (top right column on the home page).
+Your contact info will not be shared.
+If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.